-They are part of a comprehensive approach needed to improve asthma care and control.
-Like diabetes or high blood pressure, managing asthma symptoms requires daily attention and ongoing education.
+Identifying triggers and completing AAPs are just part of a comprehensive approach needed to improve asthma care and control.
+Like diabetes or high blood pressure, managing asthma requires daily attention and ongoing education.

-Join the NAEPP and its partners in working toward this goal in May and beyond, by using and sharing the resources in the box above.
+Better control for every American who has asthma is something that we can all get behind—this World Asthma Day, Asthma Awareness Month, and beyond.
+Join the NAEPP and its partners in working toward this goal by using and sharing the resources below and in the box above.

 Use the NAEPP Button on Your Web Page